How Does an Antidote Work?

 Conclusion

 Antidotes help to prevent and reduce the toxic effects of drugs and poisons.
 They may act by neutralizing the toxin, decreasing the absorption, preventing the conversion to toxic metabolites, and reducing the effect of toxins on organs.
 Proper use of antidotes and supportive medical management will reduce the dangerous adverse effects of toxins and help to reduce morbidity and mortality.
-Proper diagnosis and confirmation of the toxin must be made before using the antidote.
+The toxin must be appropriately diagnosed and confirmed before using the antidote.

 Frequently Asked Questions